 Last night I had a dream, I was standing in a room in front of a projector giving a business presentation.
 Saddam Hussein was sitting in the audience; he asked stupid questions, looked impatient with my presentation and showed very little interest in what I was saying.
 I kept it short, collected my stuff at the end and before I left the room, I said respectfully “Thank you Mr. President”.
 I woke up greatly disturbed by my dream.
 You see, this is the first time I have a dream about Saddam in a long time.
 I thought I had exorcised him out of my dreams.
+Usually, I am dreaming of being chased by him.
 Let me explain, I am an Iraqi citizen that grew up in Kuwait.
 Even though I never set a foot in my country, as a child I was exposed to Saddam’s personality cult on a constant basis.
 In our living room, my parents had to have a picture of Mr. President on a corner table.
 People working at the Iraqi embassy had criticized my father because there were no pictures of the president in our house.
 My dad afraid of retribution bought the smallest one he could find and placed it in a prominent place in the living room so that all visitors would see it.
 This might sound ridicules to a Canadian, but all other Iraqi families had huge pictures of Saddam in every single room.
+When I wasn’t dreaming of being chased I was seeing him in my waking hours as well.
 Our neighbor had a huge poster of Saddam plastered on the wall, the wife would sit on an arm chair next to the poster and go on and on “Saddam is our father, Saddam is our protector, where would we be without him, .etc”.
 Everybody sitting around would nod his or her heads saying nothing.
 The rumor was that our neighbors were associated with the Iraqi embassy.
 Later on, the same people had to leave Kuwait in a hurry; the rumor was that they had some sort of a disagreement with embassy people.
 My mom met the wife many years later, she sat in an arm chair in our living room and went on and on “Saddam is a criminal, Saddam is a dictator, why doesn’t he send his own son’s to fight his stupid wars .etc”.
 My dad was a rebel with his single small picture.
 He tried to shield me from the propaganda as best as he could.
 Once in a while he would make a vague comment, like “Don’t always believe everything you see on TV”.
 Explaining that statement further was simply too dangerous.

-As a child I had many nightmares involving Saddam Hussein.
+As a child I had many nightmares involving Saddam Hussein. dreaming of being chased by him was the best case scenario.
 In most of them, I am running in a field, Saddam is chasing after me, I find a ditch or cave to hide in.
 Sometimes the dream involved my whole family being chased.
 I never met the man in person, but seeing the fear the mare mention of his name evoked, made me realize that he must be a scary man.
 Normally intelligent people would suddenly turn stupid in the presence of his picture.
 I used to watch him giving a speech on TV, his eyes piercing through me like an X-Ray.
 I would imagine him reaching out of the TV set to strangle me.
 Can he see what I am thinking about him through the TV set?

 I immigrated to Canada in 1989, aaah! the freedom.
 No pictures of him, no long speeches on TV, nobody even knew who Saddam Hussein was.
 The only time I would hear his name was when I would come in contact with another Iraqi.
 All Iraqis have what I call the Saddam obsession.
+When we are not dreaming of being chased by him, we invoke his name in daily conversation.
+Like talking about the weather.
 We can go on for hours talking about how much we loathe the man and what a horrible person he is.
 Each has his own favorite story of horror to tell, from the time Saddam assassinated his own cousin, the women he raped, members of parliament shot on the spot for criticizing the president, the list goes on.
 I have heard these stories told and retold with varying degrees of dramatization.
 Like folk tales that take you on a journey to a fairy-tale world, passed from one generation to the next.

 Before you pounce on me, I assure you that I am familiar with the history of my ancestral land.
 I am painfully aware of the Kurdish people massacred in Halabcha.
 I know about the war against Iran that killed 1 million of both Iraqis and Iranians.
 In 1990, I read an Amnesty